Gentleman4/networking-projects/networking/lab-1-basic-LAN/notes.md

 - 1 PT Switch
 - Ethernet cables

-In order to access files with the extention of pkt, download cisco packet tracer.
+In order to access files with the extention of pkz, download cisco packet tracer.
 From there, you open the pkt file in cisco packet tracer to observe its contents.